 Clause 4 provides an informative overview of the PASSporT "div" extension, and how it enables end-to-end delivery of SHAKEN authentication information for retargeted calls.

-Clause 5 specifies the normative requirements to support draft-ietf-stir-passport-divert [Ref 4] to SHAKEN.
+Clause 5 specifies the normative requirements to support RFC 8946 [Ref 4] to SHAKEN.

 Annex A describes how the normative requirements in Clause 5 can be applied to a sample of real-world deployment use cases.